distributed-lab/web-kit/packages/w3p/README.md

 await provider.connect()
 ```

-To implement your own custom provider, you need to create class, which implement `ProviderProxyConstructor` interface.
+To create your own custom provider, you will need to develop a class that implements the `ProviderProxyConstructor` interface.

-### For example your provider is fully evm compatible as like as metamask or coinbase, so you can use `BaseEVMProvider` class
+#### If your provider is fully EVM-compatible, similar to Metamask or Coinbase, you can extends the `BaseEVMProvider` class as in example.
 ```ts
 export class TokenEProvider extends BaseEVMProvider implements ProviderProxy {
   constructor(provider: RawProvider) {